-21.6 Does the Thai arbitration law contain substantive requirements for the arbitration procedures to be followed?
+22.6 Does the Thai arbitration law contain substantive requirements for the arbitration procedures to be followed?

-The Arbitration Act generally allows the parties to agree on the specific rules to govern the arbitration, and provides the substitute provisions in case that the parties are unable to agree.
+The Arbitration Act generally allows the parties to agree on the specific rules to govern the arbitration and provides the substitute provisions in case that the parties are unable to agree.
 However, there are some mandatory provisions that must be followed:

-- The arbitration agreement must be in writing and signed by the parties (including the electronic signature, such as email). - The arbitral tribunal must be composed of an uneven number of arbitrators. - The arbitrators must be impartial and independent, and possess the qualifications prescribed by the arbitration agreement or the institution administering the arbitration. - The arbitral award must be in writing and signed by all or a majority member of the arbitral tribunal.
+- The arbitration agreement must be in writing and signed by the parties (including the electronic signature, such as email). - The arbitral tribunal must be composed of an uneven number of arbitrators.
+Normally, the parties will agree on the number of arbitrators, but in the event that the parties cannot agree on the number of arbitrators, there should be only one arbitrator in such case. - The arbitrators must be impartial and independent, and possess the qualifications prescribed by the arbitration agreement or the institution administering the arbitration. - Unless otherwise agreed by the parties, arbitral awards of the arbitral tribunal shall be made by a majority of votes.
+If a majority of votes cannot be obtained, the chairman of the arbitral tribunal shall solely issue arbitral awards.